-On June 28, 2012, the Company announced it had acquired, and will transfer into a 50 / 50 joint venture with a Turkish mining company called Akmetal AS, five mineral exploration licenses within and adjoining a target corridor between Horzum and Tufenbeyli in Adana province, Turkey, all of which host limestone units prospective for lead / zinc mineralization probably of the Mississippi Valley Type zinc deposits.
+On June 28, 2012, the Company announced it had acquired, and will transfer into a 50 / 50 joint venture with a Turkish mining company called Akmetal AS , five mineral exploration licenses within and adjoining a target corridor between Horzum and Tufenbeyli in Adana province, Turkey, all of which host limestone units prospective for lead / zinc mineralization probably of the Mississippi Valley Type zinc deposits.

 These properties are all early exploration opportunities and the proposed program of exploration will follow a sequence of mapping, stream and rock sampling, geochemical and geophysical mapping.
-It is expected that field work and initial exploration will commence on these properties in July, 2012.
+Field work and initial exploration commenced on these properties in July, 2012.